 Can we deliver them more correct, relevant, and actionable information on a Search Results page, or via a voice-based assistant?
 In a way that is prioritized, so they are given a clear, reliable path to follow?

 Can we direct their natural language, non-legal searches towards the correct legal resource for them?
 Particularly in emergency situations around domestic violence, evictions, etc., can we connect them to the most meaningful, useful resource as quickly as possible?

 We are building Schema.org markup to improve legal search

 In this project, we are developing a protocol for how to apply Schema.org markup to legal help websites, and it will create and apply this markup to Florida, Hawaii, and California legal help websites as an initial case study.
 Schema.org is a non-profit, founded by Google, Microsoft Bing, Yandex, and Yahoo, to have a standard way to markup websites so that search engines can identify what content is on a given site page.

-The specific goals of our efforts this year are to:
+The goals of our initial efforts are to: